shannonchoi/Shannon-Prajeeta-Final-Project-IS477/README.md

 - **Non-stationarity check:** Visual inspection of the raw RTWEXBGS and EXPGS time series confirmed the presence of long-run trends in both variables, confirming the need for percentage-change transformation before correlation analysis.

 ---
+## Data Cleaning

+### Overview

+Because both datasets were sourced from high-quality, institutionally maintained repositories, the cleaning requirements were relatively modest but also important for ensuring the validity of our statistical analysis.
+The following cleaning steps were applied.

+---

+### Step 1: Temporal Index Standardization

+**Issue:** After retrieving the datasets from the FRED API, the two DataFrames used different timestamp conventions.
+The Dollar Index used monthly timestamps (first day of each month), while the Export data used quarter-end timestamps.
+When we first attempted a direct merge on the date index, the result was an empty DataFrame with no timestamps matched exactly because one set ended on quarter-end dates and the other on monthly dates.

+**Operation:** We converted both DataFrames to a standardized quarterly PeriodIndex using Pandas' `.to_period('Q')` method.
+For the Dollar Index, this was applied after downsampling to quarterly averages; for the Export data, it was applied directly.
+A PeriodIndex represents a quarter as a period (e.g., 2020Q1) rather than a specific timestamp, making it a better format and enabling a clean merge.

+**Justification:** This is the best solution for merging time series of different frequencies because it takes away the specific timestamp anchor and works with the calendar period.

+---

+### Step 2: Downsampling from Monthly to Quarterly

+**Issue:** RTWEXBGS is reported monthly, while EXPGS is reported quarterly.
+Analysis requires observations at the same temporal resolution.

+**Operation:** We applied `.resample('Q').mean()` to the monthly Dollar Index DataFrame, computing the mean index value across all months falling within each calendar quarter.
+This produced a single quarterly representative value for the Dollar Index.

+**Justification:** Using the mean (vs the quarter-end or quarter-start value) is appropriate because it represents the average currency conditions experienced throughout the quarter, which is more relevant to how exporters actually experience exchange rate fluctuations than a single snapshot at the quarter's end.

+---

+### Step 3: Lag Variable Construction

+**Issue:** Our research hypothesis represents a delayed effect, meaning that we theorized the changes in the Dollar Index to impact exports with a lag of one to two quarters, as it takes time for exchange rate movements to flow through to actual trade volumes.

+**Operation:** We created lagged versions of the EXPGS series using Pandas' `.shift(n)` method for lag values of 0 through 4 quarters.
+Each lagged variable was added as a new column before analysis.

+**Justification:** Lag construction is a standard technique in macroeconomic time-series analysis for testing hypotheses about delayed transmission mechanisms.

+---

+### Step 4: Percentage Change Transformation

+**Issue:** Both the RTWEXBGS and EXPGS series exhibit strong upward long-run trends.
+Computing Pearson correlations on the raw values of these trending series would produce high correlations driven by the shared upward trend rather than any genuine quarter-to-quarter relationship.
+This is the classic "spurious regression" problem in time-series econometrics.

+**Operation:** We transformed both variables into quarter-over-quarter percentage changes using Pandas' `.pct_change()` method before computing any correlations.

+**Justification:** Percentage change is the standard transformation for removing non-stationarity from macroeconomic time series because it converts level variables into growth-rate variables.
+This ensures that correlations reflect true contemporaneous or lagged co-movement between the variables, not just the shared trend.

+---

+### Step 5: Missing Value Removal

+**Issue:** The lag and percentage change transformations introduce NaN values at the beginning of the time series (the first observation after shifting has no prior value to compute a change or lag from).

+**Operation:** We called `.dropna()` on the merged DataFrame after all transformations were applied, removing rows with any missing values.

+**Justification:** Pearson correlation cannot be computed on rows with NaN values.
+Removing these rows at the end of the transformation pipeline rather than at each intermediate step is efficient and ensures no valid observations are lost.